anazawa/sgfgrove/README.md

 #### array = SGFGrove.parse( string[, reviver] )

 Given a SGF string, returns an array representing a SGF collection.
-You can also pass a callback function that is used to filter properties.
+You can also pass the `reviver` parameter that will be used in the same way as the JSON.parse method uses the parameter.
-The callback is called with the object containing the property being processed as `this` and with the name of the property and the value as `arguments`.
-The return value is used to override the existing property value.
-If the callback returns `undefined`, then the property will be deleted.

 While an invalid SGF is rejected, e.g., `(;FF[four])`, this method does not care about the meaning of the given SGF property, but the format of the property.
 In other words, it allows you to